 EDB Postgres for Kubernetes by default archives backups and WAL files in an uncompressed fashion.
-However, it also supports the following compression algorithms via barman-cloud-backup (for backups) and barman-cloud-backup (for backups) and barman-cloud-backup (for WAL files):
+However, it also supports the following compression algorithms via barman-cloud-backup (for backups) and barman-cloud-wal-archive (for WAL files):

 - bzip2

 - gzip

+- lz4

 - snappy

+- xz

+- zstd

 The compression settings for backups and WALs are independent.
-See the DataBackupConfiguration and WALBackupConfiguration sections in the API reference.
+See the DataBackupConfiguration and WALBackupConfiguration sections in the barmancloud API reference.